About: Pathways Foundation

-Pathways is a values based organisation that are the framework for all our work are Respect, Responsibility and Awareness for self, others and the environment.
-Pathways programmes assist with the prevention of risk taking behaviours, self harm, anxiety, substance abuse, under achievement, bullying, body image and disconnection with themselves, families, peers and their community by building stronger and more supportive relationships through a shared positive process.
+As a values based organisation our framework is that of Respect, Responsibility and Awareness for self, others and the environment.
+Pathways Programs assist with the prevention of risk taking behaviours, self harm, anxiety, substance abuse, under achievement, bullying, body image and disconnection with themselves, families, peers and their community by building stronger and more supportive relationships through a shared positive process.

 In traditional societies where the village did help bring up the children they invested more time and energy into the Rite of Passage marking the transition from child to young adult than any of the other events that made up the rich fabric of village life.
-The village knew that their very survival depended upon having healthy men and women as community members rather than overgrown boys and girls.
+The village knew that their very survival and harmony depended upon having healthy men and women as community members.

 We know this work makes a difference.
 Independent market research has confirmed the following significant benefits: increased confidence, stronger more respectful and supportive family relationships, increased respect for women as well as motivation to set goals, finish school and to participate and give back to their community.